ktaylor63/southeast/site/content/science/frequently-asked-questions.md

 ## Where can I find FWS policy concerning staff publishing in scientific journals?

 [Read the requirements](https://www.fws.gov/policy/117fw1.html) for employees publishing scientific information in any outlet, including Service reports, reports for other agencies, [Journal of Fish and Wildlife Management, North American Fauna](https://www.fws.gov/science/publicationsys.html), and non-Service peer-reviewed journals.
+You can also review the Journal for Fish and Wildlife Management's [guide for authors](https://www.fws.gov/science/guideforauthors.html).

 ## As a FWS employee can I be associated with a University through an affiliate or adjunct appointment?